About Us

 Andrew Kirk

 From 2003-2023, he was Director of Music and Organist at St Mary Redcliffe Church, Bristol, where he had responsibility for directing several choirs at the church and regularly gave concerts on the famous 1912 Harrison and Harrison organ.
-In the past year, his organ concerts have included St David’s Cathedral, St Chad’s Cathedral, Tewkesbury Abbey, Christchurch Priory, Leeds Minster, Albert Hall Nottingham and Brangwyn Hall Swansea.
+In the past two years, his organ concerts have included St David’s Cathedral, St Chad’s Cathedral, Tewkesbury Abbey, Christchurch Priory, Leeds Minster, Albert Hall Nottingham and Brangwyn Hall Swansea.

 From 1994-2003 he was Director of Music at St John’s Church, Ranmoor, Sheffield.
 He also taught class music at three secondary schools, including Lady Manners School, Bakewell.
 He has been an external consultant for the appointment of Directors of Music in some of the larger churches in the UK.